marie-nde/discord_bot_ac/README.md

 # discord_bot_ac
-A Discord bot used by Animal Crossing players.
+A Discord bot for Animal Crossing players.

 Features :
 - Creation of a unique passport for each user with their pseudo in-game, isle, fruit, friend code and a short biography.